 An airport should designate a specific area to store flammable liquids, aviation fuel, and other hazardous materials.
-Department of Industrial Works has set up requirements for hazardous materials storage.
+[Department of Industrial Works] has set up requirements for hazardous materials storage.

 Example:

 Flammable Liquids

 Flammable Liquids shall be stored only in designated and approved storage units.
 No one shall store flammable liquids with in the airport property without a permission from the airport.